 In March, as covid-19 spread across Europe and North America, it brought most forms of commerce to a halt.
-Offices and shops were closed by government order, bringing the physical exchange of goods and services to almost standstill.
+Offices and shops were closed by government order, bringing the physical exchange of goods and services to a near standstill.
 Travel restrictions left otherwise vibrant hotels and leisure destinations empty.

 Not all business has been stifled.
 Teams, Microsoft’s online workplace communication platform, saw its monthly users soar 775 percent.
 Zoom, the video chat service, hit 200 million daily users – up from a December 2019 peak of 10 million.
 Calls through Facebook Messenger and WhatsApp nearly doubled overnight.
 But the retreat by large swathes of the world’s consumers and workers to a virtual alternative reality has had an immediate impact on most types of commercial real estate.
 Work, shopping, socializing, even medical appointments have shifted online.

 We think of it as defensive growth – a way to invest in future growth but be defensive about it.

 -Edward Mikolay, director of private markets, Municipal Employees’ Retirement System of Michigan

 Yet, the online versions of these functions require some form of physical accommodation.
 They are underpinned by a network of real assets: data centers, cell towers, small cells and fiber lines.
 The longer the pandemic persists, the more important this digital real estate is to become to societies at large, but also to investors hoping to future-proof their investment portfolios.

 “It’s been pretty amazing how quickly institutional capital has entered the space and really impacted pricing in the core data center markets, making it very competitive,” Christy Fields, head of real estate portfolio solutions at the Boston-based consultancy Meketa, tells PERE.
 “Post-covid, people see the property type as quite prized and one of the few that’s proven to be truly resilient.
 It’s realizing a significant increase in demand in this environment.”